-White poppy seeds is a common ingredient used in Indian food.
-You will find poppy seeds in grey, blue, black and even dark brown.
+Poppy seeds are used in many cultural cuisine of the world.
+White poppy seeds is a common ingredient in Indian cooking.
+You will find poppy seeds in grey, blue, black and even dark brown in colour.
 More on the uses of poppy seeds for cooking in this post.

 White poppy seeds are mostly used in Indian or Asian cuisine to enhance the taste of dishes and also as a thickening agent.